 Graduates of South Carolina’s HSPM programs have gone on to become executives and administrators in health insurance companies, health care businesses, hospitals and governmental/non-governmental organizations around the world.
 The Department of Health Services Policy and Management and the School of Nursing, College of Social Work, and School of Law also offer coordinated programs that lead to a dual degree.

 College Choice Score: 50

 If you have at least three to five years of clinical or administrative experience in healthcare, and you want to prepare for an executive leadership position in a healthcare setting, the online MHA program at the University of Missouri may be the degree for you.
 This degree is offered through Missouri’s large and well-regarded department of health management and informatics, which also provides residential graduate degrees at the master’s and doctoral level in health administration and medical information management.

-To begin the program, students must meet foundation prerequisites in statistical analysis, microeconomics, managerial finance and accounting.
+In total, the program requires 42 credit hours to complete: 36 credit hours of core coursework and 6 credit hours of an individual research project.
 You can complete this course work online, or on campus through MU or other institutions.
 Admitted students may also take free online modules in accounting, managerial finance and microeconomic offered by the department.
 You’ll then take courses with your cohort in the following areas:

 - Financial management